 How can a business support TAP?

 A business can become a sponsor of TAP’s Bringing Hope Home campaign.
 We offer a variety of appealing sponsorship packages for your consideration.
-Please contact Robin Reynolds at 540-283-4866to discuss in more detail.
+Please contact Robin Reynolds at 540-283-4866 to discuss in more detail.

 Is my donation tax-deductible?